Acolytes Protection Agency: Return to SmackDown (2003–2004)

-Brief reunions and legacy (2007–present)
+Non-wrestling reunions and legacy (2007–present)

-Two years later in 2006, Layfield becoming a commentator for Friday Night SmackDown!.
-Bradshaw returned as an active wrestler in 2007, on the Raw brand, while Simmons began cutting promos with his trademark catchphrase, "Damn!".
+Two years later in 2006, Layfield was injured and became a commentator for SmackDown.
+Bradshaw returned to wrestling in 2007, on the Raw brand, while Simmons began cutting promos with his trademark catchphrase, "Damn!".

 The APA had an in-ring reunion on the December 3, 2007, episode of Raw when Hornswoggle hired their protection services for his handicap match against Jonathan Coachman and Carlito.

 Simmons and Layfield reunited for Raw 1000 on July 23, 2012, when they provided protection for Lita during her brief match with Heath Slater.
 Layfield attacked Slater with a Clothesline from Hell, and after the match, Simmons simply said his trademark catchphrase, "Damn."

 The APA again reunited on the January 19, 2015, episode of Raw (dubbed Raw Reunion due to numerous special appearances by various WWE Hall of Famers and Legends), alongside the New Age Outlaws, saving the New World Order (nWo) members from The Ascension, during which Layfield attacked Ascension member Viktor with a Clothesline from Hell.

 On April 2, 2016, the APA inducted The Godfather into the WWE Hall of Fame.
 They returned the following year, on March 31, 2017, to induct Theodore Long into the WWE Hall of Fame.

 On January 22, 2018, the APA appeared backstage hosting a poker game during WWE Raw 25 Years.

 On the October 23, 2020, episode of SmackDown, both Simmons and Layfield, along with Hall of Famer Theodore Long appeared in a court-like segment named Law and Otis wherein debates are tackled between Otis and The Miz for the Money In The Bank contract.

-Since October 17, 2022, Layfield, now a manager for Baron Corbin, has been frequently shown doing poker matches backstage with Akira Tozawa.
+Since October 17, 2022, Layfield, now a manager for Baron Corbin, had been frequently shown doing poker matches backstage with Akira Tozawa.

 On January 23, 2023, Layfield and Simmons once again appeared backstage for Raw is XXX to celebrate the 30th anniversary of Monday Night Raw, the pair once again hosted poker matches.

+On the 2023 WWE Hall of Fame ceremony, Layfield and Simmons appeared to award Tim White with the Warrior Award.
+White's brothers, Tom and Pat, accepted the award.

+Layfield and Simmons reunited again on Night 2 of the 2024 WWE Draft, with Layfield selecting draft picks for the Raw brand, and Simmons selecting draft picks for the SmackDown brand.